Why Write about Patents and Whitepapers when it comes to SEO?

 While the patent is often filled with legal language, it’s also often filled with assumptions about the Web, about search, and about searchers.
 I usually summarize a patent when I write about it, provide a link to it so that people can read it for themselves, and provide some of my own thoughts and analysis from the perspective of a searcher, a website owner, and a search engine optimizer.

 Instead of arguing about the validity of patents, I prefer to instead write about them, the business approaches behind them and the technology behind them to learn as much as possible from them.
 Just because a search engine has a patent on an invention doesn’t mean that they are currently using it.
 The search engine may have technical or business reasons why they may not be or have decided to follow a different approach.
-But a patent is a clear signal that a search engine has researched a topic, and has had search engineers and lawyers work together to protect their intellectual property, and to exclude others from using the processes described in those patents.
+But a patent is a clear signal that engineer at a search engine have researched a topic, and search engineers and lawyers work together to protect their intellectual property, and to exclude others from using the processes described in those patents.

 What is SEO?